 Alexa Donne chose YouTube as her primary social media channel both because she prefers long-form video creation and the cadence of viewer engagement.
 “First,” she says, “I genuinely enjoy making videos and long-form media content, a must for YouTube.
 It’s a labor of love.
 YouTube is the ultimate place to create a parasocial relationship, for better or for worse.
 That said, it is truly a long game with no guarantees in terms of return on investment.
 Personally, after four years on the platform, it does feel like my channel actively sells books.
 I’m able to interact with viewers in comments, via the community tab, and on live streams, but it isn’t constant.
 It never feels like ‘noise’ the way real-time platforms can feel.
 That said, YouTube is siloed in such a way that as an author in that space, you will primarily reach aspiring writers rather than a pure readership.”

 Setting boundaries is important to many authors; some want to choose the platforms where they can be their most authentic selves and engage with their audience organically, while others choose channels and post formats that more easily allow them to control the narrative.
 This takes a bit of introspection and will be unique to each author.
 Does editing videos feel like a chore?
 You don’t need to be on TikTok.
 Don’t love being on camera?
 There’s no requirement to post selfies to Instagram.
-Does engaging in literary discourse exacerbate your anxiety?
+Does engaging in literary discourse or facing the risk of potential platform failure exacerbate your anxiety?
 It’s okay to leave Twitter.

 Author and literary agent Eric Smith recommends using the social media tools you’re most comfortable with.
 “I get it,” he said here on the BookBub Partners Blog, “it can be a lot to manage a presence on multiple channels, like Twitter, Facebook, Tumblr, Instagram, Snapchat… and not all of them might be for you.
 My Facebook fan page for my author life gets so little love, because I know that’s not where my strength lies.
 After fiddling around with some of these social media tools, determine what works best for you.
 If you just can’t bring yourself to use one organically, it’s okay to let it go… It’s okay to focus on your strengths, both in your writing and in your digital platform tools of choice.”